Powder Dream in Japan

 After another - especially popular with the fish-lovers of our group - authentic Japanese breakfast, we go to the Mateocachi, another active volcano.
 The impressive aspect of this journey are the fumaroles half way up and then the sulfur emissions of the volcano.
 Our view into the crater was denied by the fog.
 For the downhill run we find good snow in the ditches of the otherwise rather snow free mountain (800 metres in height).
 For the finale of that day we went into a wonderful 'open-air' onsen, which was only a few minutes away from the parking space.
 Very hot pools in the middle of a snow covered mountain forest - a wonderful highlight.

 Today we tackle the highest volcano of Kokkaido, the Asahidake.
-Ascent with with the cable car, putting on the furs, at the moment it is still sunny, but the wind is already blowing.
+Ascent with the cable car, putting on the furs, at the moment it is still sunny, but the wind is already blowing.
 We pass mighty fumaroles and continue our ascent, the wind becomes stronger and harsher.
-The wind becomes stronger and stronger, the temperatures are getting colder and the clouds are quickly coming closer.
+The temperatures are getting colder and the clouds are quickly coming closer.
 Later on we start carrying our skis, and for the last part of the ascent we put down our skis and backpacks.
 On the summit, where an icy wind blows, the few holes in the clouds are quickly closed.
 The descent and the downhill run go over icy snow and the wind constantly blows in our faces, which sometimes even leads to frozen skiing glasses.
 We then poke our way through the dark to the mountain station of the cable car.
 And after warming up, we tackle the downhill run down the rest of the mountain.
 (1,200 metres in height)

 Our last skiing day we spend in the Furano skiing region, which offers many different possibilities (from free-riding to piste-riding).
 (4,300 metres in height)